We facilitate Good Morning Britain, Lorraine, This Morning and Loose Women from our Television Centre facility.

-Building upon this success, from January 2018 a joint project between us and ITV Studios Daytime commenced in earnest to deliver the technical fit-out and building works required to accommodate Good Morning Britain, Lorraine, This Morning and Loose Women at TVC while ITV’s London HQ on the South Bank was being redeveloped.
+In January 2018 a joint project between us and ITV Studios Daytime commenced in earnest to deliver the technical fit-out and building works required to accommodate Good Morning Britain, Lorraine, This Morning and Loose Women at Television Centre.

 “We produce 6.5 hours of live content every weekday so a seamless transition to our new home at Television Centre was essential.
 We are delighted to have jointly achieved this with BBC Studioworks and look forward to continuing our trusted relationship over the coming years”